guardianproject/OSTel/README.md

 One of the core features of ostel is [secure federation](https://dev.guardianproject.info/projects/ostel/wiki/Inter-domain_calling) between SIP domains.
 This means that user@example1.com can place calls to user@example2.com without the need to create accounts on both systems.
 You can compare this type of network to Jabber/XMPP, Diaspora and of course the venerable messaging system we all know and love, email.

+All software in this repository is licensed under the following

                    GNU GENERAL PUBLIC LICENSE
                        Version 3, 29 June 2007